zgelzer/semileptonic/README.md

 > Special thanks is given to Dr. Ran Zhou of Fermilab for providing example
 > datasets, assisting with debugging, and offering invaluable advice.

-> Throughout this code, "experiment" is used as shorthand for
-> "lattice QCD simulation".
-This is not meant to offend experimentalists, as
-> the theoretical nature of such experiments is implied.